Ayushkore1404/ClassifiedU/replit.md

 ClassifiedU is a full-stack web application designed as a marketplace for college students.
 It allows students to buy, sell, and rent academic materials, as well as find compatible roommates within their university community.
 The application is built using modern web technologies with a focus on user experience and community building.

+## Recent Changes

+### Migration to Replit Environment (July 27, 2025)
+- Successfully migrated project from Replit Agent to standard Replit environment
+- Verified all dependencies are properly installed and functioning
+- Confirmed Express server runs on port 5000 with API endpoints responding correctly
+- Project is now ready for continued development in the Replit environment

 ## User Preferences

 Preferred communication style: Simple, everyday language.